Greetings From Callalily

-Greetings From Callalily is the fifth and recent album by the Filipino band, Callalily.
-It was launched on November 23, 2015, and would serve as a tribute album for the 10th anniversary of the band since its debut in the Philippine rock scenes in November 2005.
+Greetings From Callalily is the fifth and recent album by the Filipino pop rock band Callalily.
+It was released on November 23, 2015 through Universal Records, and would serve as a tribute album for the 10th anniversary of the band since its debut in the Philippine rock scene in November 2005.
+It was also the last studio album to feature their band name Callalily as it is now being renamed to Lily following Cipriano's acrimonious departure from the band in 2022.

 The album shows a new kind of music style employed by the band, as they wrote songs about love, promises and forevers in a metric style of lyrical writing.
 Though it was kind of experimental at first, but coupled with the familiar and well-known music and showmanship of the band, the current album is starting to get media hype and positive applause from certified OPM listeners.
 The band cited the album as the songwriting debut of the band's bassist Aaron Ricafrente.